 Location: It’s located 1 hour north of NYC at Hudson Highlands State Park.

 It takes the average person 2-3 hours to hike the main trail up Breakneck Ridge and aside from there, you’ll also find some beautiful hiking trails attached to the main one there one of which leads to a Fire Tower.

-Recommendations: If you are going for the first time, try to go when it’s cold or on a weekday to avoid the crowds and go with at least one friend to share the experience.
+Recommendations: If you are going for the first time, try to go when it’s cold (not icy) or on a weekday to avoid the crowds and go with at least one friend to share the experience.

-Location: This area is literally across the George Washington Bridge, in New Jersey, next to the Palisades Parkway.
+Location: This area is literally across the George Washington Bridge (and under it), in New Jersey, next to the Palisades Parkway.